mathworks-ref-arch/matlab-parallel-server-on-kubernetes/README.md

 For example, if your Kubernetes cluster runs on-premise, you could create a PersistentVolume from an NFS server containing the MATLAB Parallel Server installation.
 For details on creating the PersistentVolumeClaim, see the [Create Persistent Volumes](#create-persistent-volumes) section.

-Modify your `values.yaml` file to set the `matlabPVC` parameter to the name of your PersistentVolumeClaim before installating the Helm chart.
+Modify your `values.yaml` file to set the `matlabPVC` parameter to the name of your PersistentVolumeClaim before installing the Helm chart.
-The worker pods will now use the image URI specified in the `matlabDepsImage` parameter instead of the `workerImage` parameter.
+The worker pods will now use the image URI specified in the `matlabDepsImage` parameter instead of the `matlabImage` parameter.

 ### Run Multiple MATLAB Parallel Server Versions